-Three distinctive tribes dominated the territory now known as Virginia during the late 16th century through the 17th century - the Powhatans, the Monacans and Cherokees.
+Three distinctive tribes dominated the territory now known as Virginia during the late 16th century through the 17th century - the Powhatan, the Monacan and Cherokee.

 They spoke three different languages - Algonquian, Siouan and Iroquoian - and lived along the banks of the coastal waterways, in woodlands and mountain valleys.
-They worshipped, hunted, fished, farmed, traded and enjoyed life.
+They worshiped, hunted, fished, farmed, traded, and enjoyed life.

-Today, Virginia Indians maintain their strong, cultural heritage, including diversity within Virginia's Indian communities.
-Virginia's eight officially recognized tribes promote Virginia Indian traditions of culture through dance, art, jewelry, clothing, crafts, storytelling - and through their chiefs, reservations and political activism.
+Today, Virginia Indians maintain their strong cultural heritage, including diversity, within Virginia's Indian communities.
+Virginia's eleven officially recognized tribes promote Virginia Indian traditions of culture through dance, art, jewelry, clothing, crafts, storytelling - and through their chiefs, reservations, and political activism.

 Throughout Virginia, one can find examples of museums, attractions and events where anyone can connect with the vibrant, enlightened life Virginia Indians offer today.